 invalid next hop for the route to the other VMs.

-In contrast, in the use case for an inconsistent configuration,
+In contrast, in the use case for an

-VM3 is missing a network tag, making the load balancer configuration inconsistent
+VM3 is missing a network tag, making the load balancer configuration

 across the load balancer backends.
 However, the configuration for

-is valid, because configuring a VM instance doesn't require a tag.
+is valid because configuring a VM instance doesn't require a tag.

-Detecting an inconsistent configuration
+Detect an inconsistent configuration

 You can also use Connectivity Tests to routinely validate inconsistent configurations.
 These configurations might not be causing any current connectivity issues, but might unintentionally reduce network redundancy or cause performance issues in the future.